MujyKun/IreneBot/patch-notes/patch_notes_V1.04.0.md

 -> Amount of users with gg filter enabled.

 Bias game should no longer say it was force-closed when it ended normally.

+Added more appropriate error message for `%addidol` and `%addgroup` since users found it confusing.